What is Cupping and How does Cupping Work?

 blog post what is cupping how it works jennifer raye

-Recently, the practice of cupping received an uptick of interest in popular culture, so I thought I would provide some general information on the practice here.
+Recently, cupping has seen increased interest in popular culture, so I thought I would provide some general information here.
 I use cupping on patients in my Chinese Medicine practice, and I’ve received plenty of cupping myself!

 History of Cupping

-Cupping therapy has been used for thousands of years in a wide variety of cultures and traditions around the globe.
+Cupping therapy has been used for thousands of years across a wide variety of cultures and traditions worldwide.
 According to expert accounts, almost every traditional medical system has a healing modality similar to “cupping.”
-There are even examples of cupping used by highly trained doctors in Western hospitals in the early 1800’s.
+There are even examples of cupping used by highly trained doctors in Western hospitals in the early 1800s.
 Cupping has historically been used within medical systems in Egypt, Greece, parts of Africa, the Middle East, Tibet, Thailand, and China.

 Cupping Uses

-In Traditional Chinese Medicine (TCM), cupping is one of the modalities used within the larger umbrella of medical care.
+In Traditional Chinese Medicine (TCM), cupping is one of the modalities within the broader medical care umbrella.
 As a practitioner of TCM, I use cupping in my practice to help move “stagnant Qi,” “stagnant blood,” and “pathogenic wind and cold.”
 Another common way of using cupping is to move stagnant phlegm from a history of smoking or a lung infection.

 Stagnant Qi and blood in the body can lead to pain and discomfort.
-Sometimes, stasis of blood or Qi is due to traumatic injury, but at other times, stasis is due to internal factors like tension and stress.
-Sometimes, stagnation is prominent in areas of accumulation or “trigger points,” while stagnation occurs over a broader area at other times.
+Sometimes stasis of blood or Qi is due to traumatic injury, but at other times it is due to internal factors such as tension and stress.
+Sometimes stagnation is prominent in areas of accumulation, or “trigger points,” while at other times it occurs over a broader area.
 Pathogenic wind and cold in the body are usually due to exposure to the elements (like wind and cold), leading to pain and other symptoms of general malaise.
 These disease factors can manifest or be present due to chronic disease, tight or sore muscles, exposure to the elements, and stress.

-The process of cupping can be a very effective and therapeutic treatment tool.
+Cupping can be a very effective and therapeutic treatment tool.
 While there are many different kinds of “cups” and variations in techniques, the basic premise remains the same.
-The practitioner uses the cups to create a vacuum on the body, which sucks up the surface of the skin leading to an accumulation of blood in the area.
+The practitioner uses the cups to create a vacuum on the body, which sucks up the surface of the skin, leading to an accumulation of blood in the area.

 Is cupping painful?